DataDog/dd-sdk-ios/docs/rum_collection/swift.md

 ## Overview

-The Datadog iOS SDK for RUM supports Swift and SwiftUI.
+The Datadog iOS SDK for RUM allows you to instrument views and actions of `SwiftUI` applications.
+The instrumentation also works with hybrid `UIKit` and `SwiftUI` applications.

-[Version support information here].
+Support for SwiftUI was introduced in the SDK [v1.9.0][2].

 ## Setup